-Jennifer is a certified attorney by the Israeli BAR association.
+Jennifer is a certified attorney.

-With over 13 years of both legal and insurance claims experience (gained at Howden and Kennedys).
+With over 16 years of both legal and insurance claims experience (gained at Howden and Kennedys).
 Jennifer brings a wide range of knowledge into managing high profile insurance claims, insurance disputes in and out of courts and complex coverage issues.